Of the 14 National Parks in New Zealand, Mount Aspiring National Park has got to be one of the most awe-inspiring and remote.

 There are three access roads to enter Mount Aspiring National Park, all of which barely penetrate beyond the park boundaries.
 Dad and I were staying in the scenic small town of Wanaka so we chose to drive the road to Raspberry Flats car park from there to do one of the more popular day walks in the park: the Rob Roy Glacier Track.

 A relatively easy but visually stunning hike to the massive Rob Roy Glacier, it sounded like the perfect introduction to Mount Aspiring National Park and not too strenuous for my usually non-hiking father.
+It is rated as one of New Zealand’s greatest hikes for a reason.

 The drive out to Raspberry Flats was landscape porn at its best.
 Towering mountains capped with late spring snow surrounded us.
 Verdant green fields in the shadow of the peaks were home to hundreds of new season lambs and their mothers.